Our commitment

 Newmedica has committed to adhering to the following performance indicators to measure the effectiveness of the above efficiencies:

-Regular board reporting on any new or emerging risks of modern slavery and ethical compliance both internal practices in relation to the labour force and the supply chain.
+Any new or emerging risks of modern slavery and ethical compliance are escalated to the Newmedica Board for immediate action.

-Completion of safeguarding training as a core induction element.
+Completion of Safeguarding training and Freedom to Speak Up training as core induction elements.